 Step 4: Get Yourself a Tax ID

-Be aware that, as soon as you register on the RS system, you are on their radar.
-If you earn income, from abroad or domestically, while being physically present in Georgia, you are likely liable for tax.
+Be aware that as soon as you register on the RS system, you are on their radar.
+If you earn income while being physically present in Georgia, whether from abroad or domestically, you are likely liable for tax.

 It’s best to discuss your tax options with an adviser before registering so you know you are doing everything correctly and don’t end up incurring unnecessary taxes on your income.

 Learn more about the best way to move your taxes to Georgia.